 If you’ve dropped your luggage in a hotel at the Taipa area, it would be wise to hop from one hotel to another!
 Hotels are interconnected and some are just walking distance from each other.
 From The Venetian, walk your way to other resorts and hotels nearby like the City of Dreams, The Galaxy, The Parisian (still under construction), Sands Cotai Central, Sheraton, Holiday Inn, St. Regis, Grand Hyatt, Four Seasons and many others.

 Don’t be intimidated by the luxurious ambience of these hotels, just walk into their lobby and explore!
 Most of the hotels also have shopping centres of their own, which brings us to #4.

 4. “Window Shop” till you drop

 Frugals like me rejoice!
 You can definitely window shop to your heart’s content in Macau!
-I did this all the time.
+This is one of the most enjoyable free things to do in Macau!
+In fact, I did this all the time.
 From glistening jewelleries to super expensive designer clothes and bags — I can only stare in delight and slightly (really just slightly) wish to buy them. *wink*